 Road trips are one of the most enjoyable forms of travel, and part of their fun is their spontaneity.
 But go on too spontaneous of a road trip and trouble, or more likely, discomfort could ensue.
 Taking a little time to organize your car (use the Travel Planning Checklist) so that everything you need is at hand as you traverse the highways and backroads will significantly improve your road trip experience.

 Note: This article is not about the kind of road trip that includes tent camping or venturing too far off-road.
 Those require another level of equipment, and you shouldn’t undertake them with the same provisions you need to drive on mostly paved roads and sleep in relative civilization each night.

-And don’t forget water.
+And don’t forget the water.
 You’re in a car, so you might as well bring more than you think you’ll ever need.

 Info and Documents

-Again, these are the sorts of things many people now depend on smartphones for, but having hard copies can really save you time.
+Again, these are the sorts of things many people now depend on smartphones for, but having hard copies can save you time.
 Also make sure you have insurance information for you and your vehicle, and any phone numbers for anyone at home or along your route that you might need.

 You might prefer music, podcasts or audiobooks.
 If your road-tripping party includes kids or people who don’t know how to be happy staring at the scenery, you might also need games, portable movie-playing devices, and so on.